 Expenditures reported in the Schedules are reported on the accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards; the Florida Single Audit Act; or Chapter 10.550 of the Rules of the Auditor General wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-Negative amounts, if applicable, shown on the Schedules represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior years.
+Such expenditures are recognized following the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards; the Florida Single Audit Act; or Chapter 10.550 of the Rules of the Auditor General, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 The pass-through entity identifying numbers are presented where available.